spatialthoughts/qgis-tutorials/source/docs/leaflet_maps_with_qgis2leaf.rst

    qgis2leaf plugin is no longer in active development.
 The functionality of this plugin is folded into a new plugin called **qgis2web**.

+   See :docs:`web_mapping_with_qgis2web` tutorial for an updated version of this tutorial.

 Leaflet is a popular open-source Javascript library for building web mapping applications. **qgis2leaf** plugin provides a simple way to export your QGIS map to a functioning leaflet-based web map.
 This plugin is a useful way to get